LUMI: Unsupervised Intent Clustering with Multiple Pseudo-Labels: Experiments and Results

-\textbf{Baseline Methods} KeyphraseCluster \cite{viswanathan2024large} and SPILL \cite{lin2025spill} are directly comparable to our method since we do not use the known cluster $K$ in the method development stage.
-In contrast, this prior knowledge is required in LLMEdgeRefine \cite{feng2024llmedgerefine}, IDAS \cite{de2023idas} and ClusterLLM \cite{zhang2023clusterllm}.
-We still report their results for completeness.
-All baselines use the same embedder, Instructor-large, as our method.
+\textbf{Baseline Methods} KeyphraseCluster \cite{viswanathan2024large} and SPILL \cite{lin2025spill} are directly comparable to LUMI since we do not use the number of clusters $K$ in the representation refinement stage.
+In contrast, this prior knowledge of the number of clusters is required in ClusterLLM \cite{zhang2023clusterllm} and LLMedgeRefine \cite{feng2024llmedgerefine} to refine the embeddings.
+For IDAS \cite{de2023idas}, we reproduce its known $K$ and unknown $K$ scenarios.

-\textbf{Evaluation} We follow prior work \cite{de2023idas,zhang2023clusterllm,feng2024llmedgerefine} by using K-means to derive clusters from our refined embeddings.
-The number of clusters for K-means is set to the number of ground-truth labels, $K$, as all in prior work, to ensure a fair comparison.
-After obtaining the clusters, we evaluate them using standard clustering metrics, including normalized mutual information (NMI) and clustering accuracy (Acc) \cite{rand1971objective,meilua2007comparing,huang2014deep,gung2023intent}.
-Importantly, our method does not rely on prior knowledge of the number of clusters $K$.
+\textbf{Evaluation} Following most prior work \cite{de2023idas,zhang2023clusterllm,viswanathan-etal-2024-large,lin2025spill,zou2025glean}, we apply K-means, the most widely used and standard approach for deriving clusters from the constructed embeddings.
+For evaluation purposes against the labeled test set, the number of clusters is set to the number of ground-truth labels, $K$, as in all prior work, to ensure a fair comparison.
+After obtaining the clusters, we evaluate them using standard clustering metrics: normalized mutual information (NMI) and clustering accuracy (Acc) \cite{rand1971objective,meilua2007comparing,huang2014deep,gung2023intent}.